WireHallMedic/PhysicsUnbound/API.md

 void setRunFlag(boolean rf)<br>
 *Setter for the run flag.
 If this is false, the engine will idle until it is turned back to true.*

+void runUnthreaded()<br>
+*Terminates the thread that triggers calculations.
+If you call this, you will need to manually trigger calculations with doLoop().*

+void doLoop()<br>
+*This is the function that does the work for each pass.
+This is automatically called internally, so you don't need to call it unless you are running unthreaded.*

 void terminate()<br>
 *This allows the engine thread to terminate.*